Complete Guide to Garage Floor Coatings (2026)

 2. Types of Garage Floor Coatings

 What are the main types of garage floor coatings?
-The most common options are epoxy, polyurethane, polyaspartic, and paint/sealers.
-The difference between them all is performance: adhesion, thickness, abrasion resistance, chemical resistance, and lifespan.
+The most common options are epoxy, polyurethane, polyaspartic, and paint-sealers-stains.
+The real differences between them come down to adhesion strength, film thickness, abrasion resistance, chemical resistance, and overall lifespan.

 2.1 Epoxy Floor Coatings (Most Popular)